BroadbandForum/usp/specification/e2e-message-exchange/index.md

 Protected payloads provide a secure message exchange (confidentiality, integrity and identity authentication) through exchange of USP Messages that are secured by the originating and receiving USP Endpoints.

-*Note - the requirements below reference Objects and Parameters used to manage the End to End Session.
+*Note - the requirements below reference Objects and Parameters used to manage the E2E Session.
 These are specified in the [Device:2 Data Model for USP Agents][1].*

 ## USP Record Encapsulation